-The performance and pace of the early versions of the F80 was never in doubt, but they weren’t suited to the UK’s very bumpy and undulating roads.
-Poor body control, particularly at the rear, made the car feel difficult to control and predict.
-The situation was exaggerated by the spiky nature of the M3’s drivetrain.
+The performance and pace of the early versions of the F80 was never in doubt, but they weren’t particularly suited to the UK’s bumpy and undulating roads.
+Poor body control, particularly at the rear, made the car feel difficult to predict and trust, especially when the weather was anything other than bone dry.

 Prices, specs and rivals

-£59,860 affords you the base car in standard trim equipped with a six-speed manual gearbox; specify the optional dual clutch transmission and BMW will ask another £2,500 of you.
-However, we recommend spending that premium, and a little more, elsewhere (the manual transmission is a goodun).
+In 2018, £59,905 was the entry price for the base car in standard trim equipped with a six-speed manual gearbox; specify the optional dual clutch transmission and BMW asked another £2,500 of you.

 Competition Package trim cost a further £3,000, but its gentle power bump, bigger wheels, revised chassis and recalibrated LSD softened the sharp edges of the standard M3, improving the overall package beyond the very reasonable price hike.
 Many, if not all of the late-build M3s are Competition-spec though, and very few were ordered with the manual transmission.
 If you plan on taking your M3 on track, it’s worth finding an example with carbon ceramic brakes, although they’re also rare due to their £6250 premium.